Ear Center : Office Information & Policies

 We maintain a full service audiology department complete with audiometric test equipment, sound rooms, and a large field speaker configuration.
 We perform:

 - auditory brainstem response and auditory steady state response testing

 - electronystagmography (balance testing)

-- central auditory processing testing
+- central auditory processing testing in adults

 - digital hearing aid fitting and programming